 - Prevent further foreclosures.
 While millions of families have lost their homes to foreclosure since 2007, some experts estimate that we are only half-way through the crisis.
 Millions more families are at risk.
 Immediate and decisive action is needed to prevent further foreclosures.
 Among the most important steps banks can take is to improve their mortgage servicing practices and give distressed homeowners a fair shot at saving their homes.
 In many cases, this includes reducing the principal balance of loans on homes that are underwater (where the house is worth less than the outstanding principal balance of the mortgage), as well as loans in default (or at imminent risk of default), to increase the chances that these borrowers will be able to make their loan payments over the long run.

 About the author more »

-Debby Goldberg is special project director at the National Fair Housing Alliance.
+Debby Goldberg is vice president, housing policy and special projects at the National Fair Housing Alliance.